-A personalized learning environment is more competency-based where students progress at their own pace instead of by grade levels.
-No more “mandated” seat time.
+A personalized learning environment encourages learners to progress at their own pace instead of by grade levels and “mandated” seat time.
 You do not just hear the teacher talking.
 Learners are collaborating, working individually, and even teaching each other.
-The learner has their own learning path with multiple strategies to meet their different learning styles.
+The learner has their own learning path with multiple strategies based on how they learn best.
 This changes the teacher role and the whole learning environment.
 School doesn’t look like “traditional school” anymore.

-Learners are co-designers of the curriculum with the teachers.
+Learners can be co-designers of the curriculum with the teachers.
 Teachers are co-learners with the learners.
-The teacher doesn’t have to be the hardest working person in the classroom; the learners need to be.
-They want to learn because they chose the topic and understand what they need to learn.
-They want to succeed so they try harder.
-They succeed because they designed their learning goals.
+The teacher doesn’t have to be the hardest working person in the classroom; to really learn, the learners need to be.
+They want to learn because they have a voice in their learning and understand what they need to learn.

 Teachers were not taught to teach personalized learning strategies or understand how they can do incorporate it within the constraints of all they are expected to do.
-Teachers need help in designing the learner profile and strategies that encourage students to own and drive their learning.
+Teachers need help in designing the learner profile and strategies that encourage learners to own and drive their learning.

 Administrators, parents and learners are all essential pieces of the puzzle.
 Parents know their children but only know how they themselves were taught and may not be aware of learner-centered strategies.
 Additionally, administrators have so much to do and are overwhelmed with the task of just managing the school.
 Teachers are busy with full class sizes, testing demands and classroom management.
 As a result, many schools feel it is easier to continue with the same, traditional school fundamentals as “how we do it around here.”

 Barbara Bray is co-founder of Personalize Learning, LLC with Kathleen McClaskey.
-She has worked with numerous schools and districts implementing personalized learning strategies through the nation and worldwide.
 Barbara and Kathleen can help you and your school:

 - Design and implement an assessment to determine current status of teachers, students, and school community.

 - Facilitate the shared vision of your new direction.

 - Work with teachers to design learner profiles for learners.